Cydia falsifalcellum

 Cydia falsifalcellum is a moth of the family Tortricidae.
-It was first described by Lord Walsingham in 1907.
+It was described by Lord Walsingham in 1907.
 It is endemic to the island of Hawaii.
+It is similar to Cydia parapteryx from Oahu and might even be conspecific.
 It is rare due to a lack of host plants.

-The larvae feed on Canavalia species and possibly Vicia menziessii and Strogylodon ruber.
+The larvae feed on Canavalia and Vicia, possibly Vicia menziesii, and possibly on Strogylodon ruber.
 They feed on the seeds and stems and possibly the flowers of their host plant.